jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 How to Write R Analyses for JASP
 ================================

-R code for JASP should follow JASP's [R style guide](https://github.com/jasp-stats/jasp-desktop/blob/development/Docs/development/r-style-guide.md).

 This document will guide you through the process of writing an R analysis for JASP.

+## Prerequisites

+In order to get the most out of this guide, we recommend you to fulfill two prerequisites:

-Two things should be noted before we get started.
-First, this guide assumes that you have knowledge about basic R concepts such as functions.
-Second, writing an R analysis is necessary but **not** sufficient to create a new module for JASP.
-For this goal, other files (such as [the QML file for the interface](jasp-qml-guide.md)) need to be created.
+First, this guide assumes that you have knowledge about basic R concepts, such as functions and packaging.

+Second, be aware that a JASP module also requires working with `QML` files for creating the interface.
+It is possible to learn this language on the go, especially if you use [our template](https://github.com/jasp-stats/jaspModuleTemplate).
+This being said, this could be a good moment for taking a look at our [QML guide](jasp-qml-guide.md).

+If you feel you're not yet there, we invite you to take a look at our [JASP background materials](jasp-background-materials.md).

+---

 Every JASP R analysis will consist of several types of functions:
 1. a single main analysis function that organizes the analysis and its output,